 Varicose veins occur when veins become stretched out or enlarged over time, leading to non-functioning valves.
 These leaky valves allow the blood to flow in the wrong direction and back into the legs, a condition known as venous insufficiency.
 The blood pools and stagnates in the vein, causing it to stretch over time.
-Spider veins are tiny, dilated veins that are visible on the surface of the skin.

-Who is at Risk for Varicose or Spider Veins?
+Who is at Risk for Varicose Veins?

 It is estimated that one in three Americans over the age of 45 has some form of vascular disease.
 Certain lifestyles and work requirements, such as prolonged sitting or standing, can worsen venous disease.
 Teachers, police officers, and retail associates are all at risk for developing venous insufficiency and varicose veins.

 Other risk factors for varicose veins include obesity, pregnancy, and having a family history of varicose veins.
 Women are almost 4 times more likely to develop varicose veins than men.
 Your risk for varicose veins may increase with age.